LogtalkDotOrg/logtalk3/examples/benchmarks/NOTES.md

 This folder provides simple benchmark tests for comparing Logtalk message sending performance with direct predicates calls in plain Prolog.
-These benchmarks may also be used for comparing Logtalk message sending performance across Prolog compilers.
+These benchmarks may also be used for comparing Logtalk message-sending performance across Prolog compilers.

 This example is made of four loader files and five source files: